How to create an eco friendly home office

 So where does this come into home office design?
 Taking an eco-first approach checks many of the boxes that matter to todays 30-something adults.

-• Using sustainable materials like wood and eco-friendly paint.
+• Using sustainable home office furniture made from eco-friendly materials like responsibly sourced wood and non-toxic, low-VOC paint.

 • Choosing office furniture that is made from sustainable and responsibly sourced materials.